DIRACGrid/DIRAC/docs/source/UserGuide/GettingStarted/InstallingClient/index.rst

 that the client will contact to discover all the DIRAC services.

-The exact values for the command options are specific to a given user community, ask the group administrators for its details.
-Typically, single community specific installation scripts are provided, which includes all the necessary specifications.
+The exact values for the command options are specific to a given user community, ask the group administrators for details.
+Typically, a single-community specific installation script will be provided, which includes all the necessary specifications.

 In any case, save a "install.cfg" file with the content desired.

-At this point, in order to issue the *dirac-configure* command, you need either a user proxy, or a host certificate.
+At this point, in order to successfully issue the *dirac-configure* command, you need either a user proxy, or a host certificate.
-These are needed because dirac-configure will take care of updating the local configuration as well as download the Client Authentication Certificates used for connecting to DIRAC services (this option may be overridden if necessary).
+These are needed because dirac-configure will take care of updating the local configuration, but more importantly, it will download the CAs(Certification Authorities) used for connecting to DIRAC services (this option may be overridden if necessary).

 **Using a user proxy**